rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 However, for security reasons, **it's recommended to set this to a different cold wallet that you control, such as a MetaMask address or a hardware wallet.**

 This way, if your node wallet is compromised, the attacker doesn't get access to your staked ETH and RPL by forcing you to exit because all of those funds will be sent to your separate cold wallet (which they hopefully do not have).

+Withdrawal addresses are set at a node operator level.
+If you create multiple minipools they will all refer to the same withdrawal address.
+So you only need to perform this setup once.
 :::

 There are two different ways to do this.